AdobeDocs/developers-animatesdk-docs/library_object/librar12.md

 #### Parameters

 **folderPath** A string that specifies the name of the folder to be created.
-If it is specified as a path, and the path doesn’t exist, the path is created.
+If it is specified as a path, and the path doesnâ€™t exist, the path is created.
 This parameter is optional.

 #### Returns